katjawittfoth/Shark_Attacks/README.md

 # How dangerous are sharks?
 Data Visualization Final Project.
 I'm analyzing shark attacks data from [Global Shark Attack File](http://www.sharkattackfile.net/)

-See my full story: [Shark Attack Analysis with interactive Plotly charts](https://nbviewer.jupyter.org/github/katjawittfoth/Data_Viz/blob/master/Notebooks/Shark%20Attacks.ipynb)
+See my full story: [Shark Attacks Analysis with interactive Plotly charts](https://nbviewer.jupyter.org/github/katjawittfoth/Data_Viz/blob/master/Notebooks/Shark%20Attacks.ipynb)

 # Few insights
 Most people are afraid of sharks, and there's a misconception that if you are in the water with them you are in deep trouble.
 The idea that sharks are killing machines preying on humans is a myth that I learned to overcome after I became an avid scuba diver.
 I’m often diving in the murky waters of Northern California, which is famous for its large population of White Sharks, so I wanted to learn more about real risks.